Program and Activity Summary

 The Mayor of the City of Madison (4 members);

-the Dane County Cities and Villages Association (3);
+the Dane County Cities and Villages Association (3 members);

 Staff Contacts: